apache/mxnet/docs/packages/r/CharRnnModel.md

 Load Data
 ---------
-First of all, load in the data and preprocess it.
+First of all, load in the data and pre-process it.

 ```r
 require(mxnet)